Prediction Sets and Conformal Inference with Interval Outcomes: Abstract

 \section{Abstract}

-Given data on a scalar random variable $Y$, a prediction set for $Y$ with miscoverage level $\alpha$ is a set of values for $Y$ that contains a randomly drawn $Y$ with probability $1 - \alpha$, where $\alpha \in (0,1)$.
-Among all prediction sets that satisfy this coverage property, the oracle prediction set is the one with the smallest volume.
-This paper provides estimation methods of such prediction sets given observed conditioning covariates when $Y$ is \textit{censored} or \textit{measured in intervals}.
-We first characterise the oracle prediction set under interval censoring and develop consistent estimators for the oracle prediction {intervals} and prediction sets consisting of multiple disjoint intervals.
-We use conformal inference to construct a prediction set that achieves finite-sample validity under censoring and maintains consistency as sample size increases, using a conformity score function designed for interval data.
-The procedure accommodates the prediction uncertainty that is irreducible (due to the stochastic nature of outcomes), the modelling uncertainty due to partial identification and also sampling uncertainty that gets reduced as samples get larger.
-We conduct a set of Monte Carlo simulations and an application to data from the Current Population Survey.
-The results highlight the robustness and efficiency of the proposed methods.
+\fontsize{11}{12}\selectfont Given data on a random variable \(Y\), a prediction set with miscoverage level \(\alpha \in (0,1)\) is a set that contains a new draw of \(Y\) with probability \(1-\alpha\).
+Among all prediction sets satisfying this coverage property, the oracle prediction set is the one with minimal volume.
+The oracle prediction set offers a complementary view of the distribution of \(Y\), beyond point estimators such as the mean and quantiles, and has attracted considerable interest recently.
+This paper develops methods for estimating such prediction sets conditional on observed covariates when \(Y\) is \textit{censored} or \textit{interval-valued}.
+We characterise the oracle prediction set under partial identification induced by interval censoring and propose consistent estimators for both oracle prediction intervals and more general oracle prediction sets consisting of multiple disjoint intervals.
+In addition, we apply conformal inference to construct finite-sample valid prediction sets for interval outcomes that remain consistent as the sample size grows, using a conformity score tailored to interval data.
+The proposed procedure accounts for irreducible prediction uncertainty due to the stochastic nature of outcomes, modelling uncertainty arising from partial identification, and sampling uncertainty that vanishes as sample size increases.
+We conduct Monte Carlo simulations and two empirical applications using UK job postings data and the US Current Population Survey.
+The results demonstrate the robustness and efficiency of the proposed methods.